AllenSWDB/allenswdb.github.io/databook/physiology/ephys/cell-type-lookup-table/ctlut-accessing-data.md

 +++

 ## Import required packages
-Since the data is packaged as nwb files, you'll need to import hdmf_zarr to interact with the data.
-The metadata for each experiment is stored as .json files, so you'll want to import json as well.
+Since the data is packaged as nwb files, you'll need to import pynwb to interact with the data.

 ...and os is just nice for formatting file paths!